yaya2devops/gopencti/README.md

 Looking back, it's comical.
 My former supervisor, a KPMG cybersecurity executive director, [dumping me these exact instructions](https://1drv.ms/w/c/34f2af6ddee96a23/EaseJqB4ZvFNmpuASmOGHn8BBBi-oMXnOXjJV2dj0EXy6g?e=C8ep8F) via Microsoft Teams message "as is" right after GPT's release telling me to get it done.
+It wasn't even converted to the proper format; [I did it](https://create.ya-ya.tech/devsecops/custom-TI.pdf) afterward.
 That's the level of guidance you can expect at such level.

 Anyway, I tried asking for help but ended up performing it myself below.